-This prayer and fasting weekend has reminded me of when I was a catholic boy growing up in Quebec, I would give up candy during Lent.
-Lent was a period of 40-week days between Ash Wednesday and the eve of Easter Sunday commemorating the 40 days Jesus spent in the desert fasting and praying.
+A recent prayer and fasting weekend at church has reminded me of when I was a Catholic boy growing up in Quebec, I would give up candy during Lent.
+Lent was a period of 40 days between Ash Wednesday and the eve of Easter Sunday commemorating the 40 days Jesus spent in the desert fasting and praying.

 People would also "fast" during this period by giving up cigarettes or meat or alcohol.
-After Easter however, they would go back to their normal routine.
-Although there were probably good intentions here, most folks missed the point about fasting and what God requires by it.
+After Easter, however, they would go back to their normal routine.
+Although there were probably good intentions here, most folks missed the point about fasting and what God required of it.

 When we think of "fasting" we usually think of food and going hungry for a time.
 Although this may be true to an extent, the denial of food for a time is only a small part of what fasting is all about.